Kurt Mrkwicka

 Kurt Mrkwicka (born 16 July 1937) is a retired Austrian diver.
-He competed in the 10 m platform and 3 m springboard at the 1960 and 1964 Summer Olympics with the best achievement of ninth place in the platform in 1960.
-He won the springboard event at the 1962 European Aquatics Championships.
+Mrkwicka competed in the 10 m platform and 3 m springboard events at the 1960 and 1964 Summer Olympics with the best achievement of ninth place on the platform in 1960.
+He won the springboard competition at the 1962 European Aquatics Championships.

-After retiring from diving, in 1967 he established MR Film, a Vienna-based company that by 2013 produced over 500 films.
-He is also a member of supervisory panel of the therapeutic horse riding center Xenophon.
+After retiring from diving, in 1967 he established MR Film, a Vienna-based company that by 2013 had produced over 500 films.
+He is also a member of the supervisory panel of the therapeutic horse riding center Xenophon.

+In 1983 and 1984 Kurt Mrkwicka produced the television series Waldheimat based on Peter Rossegger's famous autobiographical book from 1877.